lanl/hippynn/docs/source/examples/minimal_workflow.rst

     species = inputs.SpeciesNode(db_name="Z")
     positions = inputs.PositionsNode(db_name="R")

-The ``db_name`` is a key which will be used to find the corresponding information in the database we train or predict on.s
+The ``db_name`` is a key which will be used to find the corresponding information in the database we train or predict on.

 From here, we want to build a neural network.
 HIPNN has several hyperparameters that should be defined.